Aniket-Tathe/Blackpink-member-recognition-using-CNN/README.md

- Here is an updated README with more training details:

 # Blackpink-member-recognition-using-CNN

 This project trains a convolutional neural network to classify images of the members of Blackpink - `Jennie`, `Rosé`, `Lisa` and `Jisoo`.